Suchit0807/suchit-portfolio/README.md

 * **Description:** An analysis of the Superstore dataset specifically focusing on customer segmentation and behavior.
 This dashboard visualizes insights related to customer purchasing patterns, lifetime value, and demographic distribution to help inform customer-centric strategies.
 * **Technologies:** Tableau, (potentially Python/Excel for data prep), HTML, CSS, JavaScript.
 * **Live Dashboard:** [View Customer Dashboard on Tableau Public](https://public.tableau.com/app/profile/suchit.pathak/viz/SuperstoreCustomerDashboard_17453184546330/CustomerDashboard)
-* **Technical Blog Post:** (If you have a separate blog post for the Customer Dashboard, add link here.
-Otherwise, you can remove this line.)
+* **Technical Blog Post:** (If you have a separate blog post specifically for the Customer Dashboard, you can add a link here following the format above.
+Otherwise, remove this line.)
 * **Project Files:** If you have specific project files for this dashboard (beyond the data prep), mention their location within `/projects/`.

 ---